alvincjk/EMRI_Kludge_Suite/README.md

-# EMRI Kludge Suite
+# EMRI Kludge Suite (DISCONTINUED)

 **Version 0.5.2**

 This is a C/C++ suite that allows kludge waveforms for extreme-mass-ratio inspirals (EMRIs) to be generated with shared settings and parameters.
 The three waveforms included in the suite are the augmented analytic kludge (AAK) [1,2], the analytic kludge (AK) [3], and the numerical kludge (NK) [4].
 EMRI Kludge Suite is part of the Black Hole Perturbation Toolkit; visit http://bhptoolkit.org for more information.

-NEW IN VERSION 0.5.0: GPU implementation of AAK waveform and LISA noise-weighted inner product.

-Please check https://github.com/alvincjk/EMRI_Kludge_Suite for any version updates.
+EMRI Kludge Suite is no longer being maintained.
+Active development has shifted to the next-generation framework at https://bhptoolkit.org/FastEMRIWaveforms, which includes an improved 5PN version of the AAK waveform.

-&mdash; Alvin Chua, Jan 2020
+&mdash; Alvin Chua, Jan 2021

 ## Installation